WhiteLightningGun/ThousandStars/README.md

 Open the program up on your browser as normal: https://whitelightninggun.github.io/ThousandStars/

-**To Change the Direction of View on Desktop:** Click and drag to another part of the screen to change view direction.
+**To Change the Direction of View on Desktop:** Click and drag to another part of the screen to change view direction.<br>
-**To Change the Direction of View on Mobile:** Tap and hold and then drag to another part of the screen to change direction.
+**To Change the Direction of View on Mobile:** Tap and hold and then drag to another part of the screen to change direction.<br>
-**To Bring Up Information on a Star:** Click or tap on the star to bring up a modal window displaying the vital stats.
+**To Bring Up Information on a Star:** Click or tap on the star to bring up a modal window displaying the vital stats.<br>
-**To Zoom In or Out on Desktop:** Use the mouse wheel.
+**To Zoom In or Out on Desktop:** Use the mouse wheel.<br>
-**To Zoom In or Out on Mobile:** Use the pinch zoom technique.
+**To Zoom In or Out on Mobile:** Use the pinch zoom technique.<br>

 ## Features